Blog Growth Strategies – Our 38th Month Blogging

 Referrals

-We also got a special feature on Personal Finance Blogs.
-They featured our post “How Much Money Do You Really Need” on one of their daily “best of” lists, which resulted in a nice referral boost.
+Finally, Personal Finance Blogs featured our post “How Much Money Do You Really Need” on one of their daily “best of” lists, which resulted in a nice referral boost.

 Direct Hits

-We had far fewer users visiting Partners in Fire via direct hit this month than in previous months.
-Perhaps Google is finally figuring out the difference between direct hits and certain referral traffic.
-I’m sure that many of our direct hits in previous months were actually referrals.
+Fewer users found us directly this month than in previous months.
+Perhaps Google is finally learning the difference between direct hits and referral traffic, as I’m certain the bulk of our “direct” traffic in previous periods was actually referrals.

 Social Media